 We are fortunate to have safe drinking water delivered to our homes and businesses all day, every day.
 Once it arrives, it’s our responsibility to use it carefully and conserve what we can.
 After all, it’s what we do for the privilege of living here in the desert.

 Fix Leaks.
 Save Water.
 Save Money.

 The colorful Smart Home Water Guide website and companion booklet is hosted by the AMWUA #SmartPig.
-The booklet is available in both English and Spanish and a Spanish language flipbook is also online.
-The guides are free and available from your city's water conservation department.
+A sister website in Spanish is available at www.guiaparadetectarfugas.org, and the printed booklet is available for free in both English and Spanish from your city's water conservation department.

 For 50 years, Arizona Municipal Water Users Association has worked to protect our member cities’ ability to provide assured, safe and sustainable water supplies to their communities.
 For more water information visit www.amwua.org.